ra2u18/nestjs-chatapp-simple/README.md

 ## 📝 Todos

-- [ ] Set up the Nest.js project with TypeScript
+- [x] Set up the Nest.js project with TypeScript
+- [x] Integrate Prisma with api docker file, and docker-compose for prisma and pgadmin
 - [ ] Integrate initial configuration (Configuration Service, Basic Middlewares, Prisma Integration)
 - [ ] Define data models for `Room`, `User`, and `Message`
 - [ ] Implement the room creation endpoint with a host